jeddict/jeddict/README.md

 For bugs, questions and discussions please use the [Github Issues](https://github.com/jGauravGupta/jpamodeler/issues).

-If you like this project, don't forget to give us a star on GitHub!
+#### If you like:heart: this project, don't forget:blush: to give us a star:star2: on GitHub!

 [license]:LICENSE